yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_bool.md

 ---
-title: BOOLEAN
+title: BOOLEAN data type [YCQL]
+headerTitle: BOOLEAN data type
 summary: Boolean values of false or true
-headerTitle: BOOLEAN type
-description: BOOLEAN data type is used to specify values of either true or false.
+description: Use the `BOOLEAN` data type to specify values of either "true" or "false".
 menu:
   latest:
     parent: api-cassandra